-- Over the twelve month period to 31 December 2007, the Pension Fund produced a cumulative return of -3.88%, underforming the benchmark return of -3.68% by 0.20%.
-Norges Bank have calculated a twelve month Pension Fund return of -3.90%.
-The 0.02% difference is mainly attributed to the timing of a significant cashflow, which occurred during November, and the difference between how Norges Bank and BNY Mellon allowed for this cashflow within their respective performance calculations.
-Please refer to Section 6 of this report for an explanation of the return deviations experienced between BNY MAS and Norges Bank during February, March, November and December. - Total Fund performance exceeded the benchmark in each month with the exception of February, August, November and December where performance was below benchmark.
-Outperformance was greatest in May and September where performance exceeded the benchmark returns by 0.12% and 0.19% respectively.
-Underperformance was greatest in August and November where performance was below benchmark by 0.38% and 0.39% respectively.
+- Over the twelve month period to 31 December 2008, the Pension Fund produced a cumulative return of -6.74%, underperforming the benchmark return of -2.53% by 4.20%.
+Norges Bank have calculated a twelve month Pension Fund return of -6.66%.
+The 0.07% difference between the cumulative twelve month return calculated by BNY MAS and that calculated by Norges Bank is mainly attributed to the transfer of bonds from JPMorgan Chase to Citigroup in October and November, JPMorgan Chase reported these transfers using historic exchange rates to value the bonds, while Citigroup used current exchange rates.
+The difference between BNY MAS and Norges Bank can also be attributed to the timing of significant cashflows, which occurred during June and September, and the difference between how Norges Bank and BNY MAS allowed for these cashflows within their respective performance calculations.
+Please refer to Section 6 of this report for an explanation of the return deviations experienced between BNY MAS and Norges Bank during February, April, June, July, August, September, October, November and December. - Over the twelve month period to 31 December 2008, BNY MAS reported a benchmark return of -2.53% whereas Norges Bank has reported -2.56%.
+This 0.03% difference is mainly attributed to timing of rebalancing within the benchmark and the differences between how Norges Bank and BNY MAS allowed for this rebalancing within their respective calculations. - Total Fund performance underperformed the benchmark in most months with the exception of April, May, and December where performance was ahead of the benchmark returns of 2.12%, 0.08% and 5.70% by 0.16%, 0.21% and 0.18% respectively.
+Underperformance was greatest in September and October where performance was below the benchmark returns of -0.31% and -2.34% by 1.60% and 1.21% respectively.

-4.1.4 Pension Fund - Equity Returns (Norwegian Kroner)
+4.2.2 Pension Fund - Equity Returns (Norwegian Kroner)